PavelLaptev/community-group/technical-reports/format/file-format.md

 ## Media type (MIME type)

-When serving design token files via HTTP / HTTPS or in any other scenario where a media type (formerly known as MIME type) needs to be specified, the following MIME type SHOULD be used for design token files:
+When serving design token files via HTTP / HTTPS or in any other scenario where a media type (formerly known as MIME type) needs to be specified, the following MIME type SHOULD be used for desigsdffn token files:

 - `application/design-tokens+json`